-Statistical analysis between Rainfall deviation (%) and Average Productivity Index of Tamil Nadu was done using SPSS software.
+Statistical analysis between rainfall deviation (%) and average productivity index of Tamil Nadu was done using SPSS software.

 RESULTS AND DISCUSSION

-Productivity Index was calculated to identify agricultural productivity of small onion crop in Tamil Nadu under the 15 year study (2000-2014), where Enyedi’s method was used to classify the regions as LPR (Low productivity regions), MPR (Moderate productivity regions) and HPR (High productivity regions).
+Productivity Index was calculated to identify agricultural productivity of small onion crop in Tamil Nadu under the 15 years study (2000-2014), where Enyedi’s method was used to classify the regions as LPR (Low productivity regions), MPR (Moderate productivity regions) and HPR (High productivity regions).
 The results on the productivity index analysis are depicted in Table 2.

 Based on the analysis Tamil Nadu has been under the Moderate Productive Region for the entire study period of 15 years and the productivity trend was in the increasing phase as depicted in Figure 1.